6 things to consider before making a mid career switch

 Though it's a fresh start and a splendid opportunity to learn new things and tackle a job that inspires you, you might take time to adjust to your new career choice.
 The learning curve could be steep, and you may find yourself hard-pressed to keep up with your more experienced colleagues.

-Nobody likes taking a pay cut, and making a mid-life career switch means turning your back on your current more lucrative job.
+Nobody likes taking a pay cut, and making a mid-life career switch could mean turning your back on your current more lucrative job.

 All too often, people in the workforce start out with the only jobs available to them.
 Should they find that their talents and desires lead them elsewhere, a mid-life career switch is a great opportunity for those willing to embrace change and embark on a new journey of self-discovery.
 It could be the first important step that leads to your dream job.

-Want more career development tips and advice?
+Want more career development tips and career advice for Singapore?
 Visit our career development hub.